A guide to what to do and when.

 Deposits and deposit protection

 Is your deposit registered in one of the three Tenancy Deposit Schemes?
 Most tenants’ deposits should be, so check your emails for confirmation of deposit registration.
 Or ask your landlord or agent for details of the deposit registration if you can’t find this information.
 The deposit schemes offer a free “alternative dispute resolution” service if you can’t agree on the amount of deposit to be returned.
-Find out more about deposit protection on the Student Union website.
+Find out more about deposit protection on our Deposits page.

 Tenants are responsible for ensuring the property is left in the same condition it was received in, excepting for reasonable “fair, wear and tear”.
 Ideally, when you moved into the property you took date-stamped photos, checked the inventory (if one was provided) and reported any concerns.
 It is a good idea to take photos of the condition of the property when you move out, so you have your own evidence of the state of the property should any disputes arise.